 When homeschooling first crossed my mind, I think the desire came from the vague idea that homeschooling was better.
 That idea had no support whatsoever at the time, although now, I’ve done enough reading to be 100% convinced that homeschooling is the better choice.

-And the vague idea that homeschooling was somehow “better” was not enough to sustain me through the difficult days ahead.
+And the vague idea that homeschooling was somehow “better” was not enough to sustain me through the challenging days ahead.

-While homeschooling has its share of awesome moments, your first year or two can also be seriously challenging.
+Don’t get me wrong: homeschooling has its share of awesome moments.
+But your first year or two can be HARD.

 Homeschooling goes against the mainstream.
 Especially if you encounter regular opposition to your choice to homeschool (grandparents, anyone?), you will probably regularly question whether or not you are ruining your child’s chances at a healthy adult life.